tombh/novim-mode/README.md

 call novim_mode#StartNoVimMode()
 ```

-Shorcuts are also grouped roughly under the headings described above, so you may be able to disable
+Shortcuts are also grouped roughly under the headings described above, so you may be able to disable
 one of the following:
 ```vim
 let g:novim_mode_use_general_app_shortcuts = 1